 6. Is seller central more expensive or vendor central?

-you are running a firm with a manufacturer or distributor, consider becoming a vendor central partner.
+When compared, seller central is more beneficial than vendor central.
+However, if you are running a firm with a manufacturer or distributor, consider becoming a vendor central partner.

 Note that you are more likely to come across a few challenges, especially if you are running a small business.
 Be patient with payments and managing your own stock carefully.